eecs485staff/primer-spec/docs/USAGE_ADVANCED.md

 <div class="primer-spec-callout info" markdown="1">
 **NOTE:** A sitemap will only be rendered if your site has multiple pages.
 </div>

+#### `disableJokes`: Boolean

+Primer Spec displays Easter Eggs to students around Halloween and April Fools.
+The jokes do not interefere with the spec's content without students' explicit consent.
+(See the [Halloween joke](https://github.com/eecs485staff/primer-spec/pull/157) as an example.)

+If you'd prefer for Primer Spec to not render jokes on your website, add the config `disableJokes: false` to the Primer Spec config in `_config.yml`.

+We hope you'll keep the jokes enabled as a fun way to engage students around these holidays!
+If you _do_ end up disabling these jokes, we'd appreciate your feedback on why you chose to do so.
+Please feel free to open an [issue](https://github.com/eecs485staff/primer-spec/issues/new/) or [discussion](https://github.com/eecs485staff/primer-spec/discussions/new) on the Primer Spec repo, and we can follow up there :)

 ## Pinning to a specific version